SparkyBobo/dmxdemonstrator/hardware/transmitter-io/README.md

 ## Online parts list

-Sparkfun offers some, but not all, of the components required for the Control Pro.
-For the parts they can supply, you can find a parts lists [here](https://www.sparkfun.com/wish_lists/160543).
+Sparkfun offers some, but not all, of the components required for the Transmitter IO Interface.
+For the parts they can supply, you can find a parts lists, which is a combine list shared with the Control-Pro, [here](https://www.sparkfun.com/wish_lists/160543).

 Additionally, you'll need some parts from the common parts lists as well.
 You can find the common parts list [here](https://www.sparkfun.com/wish_lists/160406).